Cytology

 -

-Poznan: during the collection centre's opening hours (you can find the collection centre's schedule on the website: Invimed Poznań)
+Poznan: during the collection centre's opening hours (you can find the schedule of the collection centre on the website: Invimed Poznań)

 -